 The draft IS/MND for the Colfax Charter Elementary School Project is available for a 30-day review and comment period from February 2, 2017 through March 3, 2017.
 A public meeting for the project will be held on Thursday, February 9, 2017 from 6:00 pm to 7:30 pm in the Auditorium at the Colfax Charter Elementary School, located at 11724 Addison Street, Valley Village, CA.

 Initial Study/Notice of Preparation (IS/NOP) for the Hale Charter Academy for Visual and Performing Arts (VAPA)

 The IS/NOP for the Hale Charter Academy VAPA Project is available for a 30-day review and comment period starting on November 22, 2016 through January 6, 2017.
 A public scoping meeting for the project will be held on Tuesday, December 6, 2016 at 6:00pm in the Auditorium at Haynes Charter for Enriched Studies, located at 6624 Lockhurst Drive, West Hills, CA.

 Initial Study/Mitigated Negative Declaration (IS/MND) for the Panama Street K-8 School Project

-The final IS/MND for the Panama Street K-8 School Project is provided below.
-The Board of Education (Board) will consider adopting the IS/MND on January 10, 2017.
-The Board will also consider approving the project and a zoning exemption under separate actions.
+The IS/MND was adopted by the Board of Education on January 10, 2017.
+The Board also approved the project and a zoning exemption under separate actions.

 The IS/ND for the Legacy HS Draft RAP for OU 3 was certified by the Board of Education on February 9, 2016.